kokalikesboba/kokaGL/README.md

 Additionally, if you wish you use the VSCode profiles, you must  install the `CodeLLDB` extension since this is the expected debugger.

-Other dependencies such as GLAD, glm, stb, ImGUI, simdjson, fastgltf, are already included in this repository under the `extern/` directory and require no further installation.
+Other dependencies such as GLAD, glm, stb, ImGUI, simdjson, fastgltf, are vendored in this repository under the `extern/` directory and require no further installation.